 Kozlov notes that Africa and Asia have the lowest Internet penetration rates of anywhere in the world, yet people on those continents bank and shop using financial applications and get their news and education online.
 They do it via offline apps — apps that can keep working even when not connected to the Internet by using techniques such as caching.

 In fact, he writes, “Even in the U.S., it is estimated that 15% of users are actually using offline apps at any given time.
 They are on airplanes; they are on subways; they are in areas famous for ‘dead zones.’”

 And that’s why if you’re not developing offline apps, you’re failing.
 As Kozlov writes, “Businesses and organizations that do not build an offline app mode lose all of these people.
 The implications for e-commerce are obvious – customers (and thus revenues) are lost.”

 Here at Alpha Software, we know how important offline apps are.
 We’ve been a pioneer in building them.
 Alpha Anywhere has had the capability to build offline apps for years.
-It has transformed business application development so that developers can create offline capable apps and offline forms with virtually no incremental effort or cost.
+In fact, on the right is an example of a robust offline app built for maintaining oil platforms in the North Sea.
+Alpha Anywhere offline apps have transformed business application development so that developers can create offline capable apps and offline forms with virtually no incremental effort or cost.
 Countless businesses have built offline apps using it, including American Pool and Dwellpoint.
 We’ve even created a free mobile inspection app with offline capabilities that you can download for free.

 So if you’re looking to get started building offline apps, or are looking to improve the ones you’ve already built, give Alpha Anywhere a try.
 You’ll be amazed at how easy it is to build offline apps.